vollyimnetz/vmix-tally-light/readme.md

 ## Setup the VMix Settings on the board
 Visit your router settings to get the IP of the board in your local network.
 If the board is still connected to platformio you may also read the IP from the serial monitor (something like `STA IP Address: ...`).
-* Navigate to the board in your Browser.
+* Navigate to the IP-address of your board in the Browser.
 You should see a page with the headline "TallyConfig".
-* The board will restart every
+* Insert the ota-password in the field to be able to read/write the settings.

 # Upload of Tally Light config-webpage to flash-memory